Evergreen: Reasons for being evergreen or deciduous

 In temperate climates, evergreens can reinforce their own survival; evergreen leaf and needle litter has a higher carbon–nitrogen ratio than deciduous leaf litter, contributing to a higher soil acidity and lower soil nitrogen content.
 This is the case with Mediterranean evergreen seedlings, which have unique C and N storages that allow stored resources to determine fast growth within the species, limiting competition and bolstering survival.
 These conditions favor the growth of more evergreens and make it more difficult for deciduous plants to persist.
 In addition, the shelter provided by existing evergreen plants can make it easier for younger evergreen plants to survive cold and/or drought.

 Uses

 Evergreen plants can have decorative as well as functional uses.
 In months where most other plants are dormant, evergreens with their sturdy structure, and vibrant foliage are popular choices to beautify a landscape.
-Additionally, evergreens can serve as a windbreak, stopping heat loss from buildings during cold months when placed on the northwest side of a structure.
+Additionally, evergreens can serve as a windbreak, stopping heat loss from buildings during cold months when placed on the (latitude/hemisphere specific) side of a structure. e.g. the northwest in Virginia, USA.

+Cultural uses

+Evergreens have long held cultural significance across many societies; they are commonly used as symbols of life, endurance, and renewal, because they remain green through winter.

+Nutritional and medicinal uses

+Conifer needle teas have been widely used as a source of vitamin C, helping to prevent or treat scurvy, and as remedies for colds, coughs, and fatigue.
+Many evergreen teas were valued for antimicrobial, anti-inflammatory, or expectorant properties, attributed to terpenes and phenols found in needles and leaves.

+Culinary uses

+Today, evergreen teas are sometimes consumed for their distinct resinous, forest-like, and citrus-resin notes, and are used in craft beers and craft sodas, herbal infusions, and foraging-based cuisine.